pdvr99/PEM_With_DDPG_Regulation/README.md

-Please check these papers out, as they are helpful in understanding the problems and development regarding electrical cards in the Reinforcement Learning (RL) space.
+Please check these papers out, as they are helpful in understanding the problems and development regarding electric cars in the Reinforcement Learning (RL) space.